Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Proofs

 \subsection{Nonparametric identification}

 \cite{tian02general} proved that the primal fixability is a necessary and sufficient condition for the identifiability of the causal effect of $A$ on all other variables $O \setminus A$.
-In an observed data distribution $P(O)$ that district factorize according to an ADMG $\G(O)$ where $A$ is primal fixable, the resulting identifying functional for the target parameter $\E[Y(a_0)]$, denoted by $\psi_{a_0}(P)$, is given by:
+In an observed data distribution $P(O)$ that district factorizes according to an ADMG $\G(O)$ where $A$ is primal fixable, the resulting identifying functional for $\E[Y(a_0)]$, denoted by $\psi_{a_0}(P)$, is given by: